iahmad03/ai-news-summarizer/README.md

-# 📰 AI Newsletter Summarizer
+# 📰 AI News Summarizer

 A Python-based newsletter generator that fetches articles from RSS feeds, summarizes them using Hugging Face’s BART model, and produces a clean, responsive HTML newsletter.